 - instead of traditional pizza sauce (spread a thin layer of it on the crust)

 - on chicken breasts or vegetables for grilling

 - as a sauce for pasta or pasta salad (incorporate a little of the leftover pasta water to give it a creamier consistency)

 - stirred into the cheese mixture in lasagna (e.g. Lasagna Rollups) or cavatelli

 - spread on the bread of a Panini or breakfast sandwich

-- with fresh tomatoes and fresh mozzarella
+- drizzled on fresh tomatoes and fresh mozzarella

 My next experiment with pesto?
 Chilled Basil Tomato Red Pepper Soup

 I’ll make sure to let you know how that one turns out.
 Or, if you beat me to it, let me know if it’s a keeper!